We’re keeping tuition affordable so more Albertans can get a good education to prepare for the jobs of today and

 - extending the tuition freeze for a fifth year, to the end of the 2019-20 academic year

-- passing legislation to establish a long-term tuition and funding strategy
+- passing legislation to establish a long-term tuition strategy

 Having access to quality, affordable adult education in Alberta is essential for people to succeed in a modern and diverse economy.

 Keeping tuition affordable

-Bill 19: An Act to Improve the Affordability and Accessibility of Post-Secondary Education has been passed to help keep tuition affordable for students and provide predictable revenues and clear roles for universities, colleges and polytechnic institutions.
+Bill 19: An Act to Improve the Affordability and Accessibility of Post-Secondary Education came into force on February 1, 2019 to help keep tuition affordable for students and provide predictable revenues and clear roles for universities, colleges and polytechnic institutions.

 - cap average tuition and apprenticeship fee increases to the annual percentage change in Alberta's Consumer Price Index

 - give the minister authority to regulate mandatory non-instructional fees and international tuition, set apprenticeship fees and order future tuition freezes

-To modernize the post-secondary system and increase access for learners, the act will also:
+To modernize the post-secondary system and improve access for learners, the act also:

-- update the current six-sector model to better define the mandates of Alberta's 26 post-secondary institutions and encourage continued collaboration and innovation
+- updates the current six-sector model to better define the mandates of Alberta's 26 post-secondary institutions